GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/04-Learning Principles.md

 ![](../fig/How_Learning_Works.png)

-## Challenge - How do you understand principles of learning?
+## Challenge 4 - What is your understanding of these learning principles?

 - Work in groups of three
 - Carefully read the principles as a group
 - Pick one principle you like (with no overlap with the other groups)
 - Discuss what you would do as a teacher/instructor to facilitate learning according to the principle

+## Challenge 5 - what is your understanding of these learning principles

-## Example
+### Example

 Principle 2: How students organise knowledge influences how they learn and apply what they know.

 Possible teaching practices:
-1. Teach learners how to build and use concept maps
+- Teach learners how to build and use concept maps
-2. Provide learners with a scheme and show them how every new concept/fact fits into the scheme
+- Provide learners with a scheme and show them how every new concept/fact fits into the scheme
-3. every time a new concept/fact is ontroduced, explain how it fits into the general picture
+- every time a new concept/fact is ontroduced, explain how it fits into the general picture